The significance of data depends on the user's role and the complexity of the problem that needs to be solved.

-In the midst of all the talk about big data, companies have realised that information systems and data collection can only produce tangible business benefits if the collected data is meaningful, accurate and available in an understandable form.
+Information systems and data collection can only produce tangible business benefits if the collected data is meaningful, accurate, and available in an understandable form.
 This is the kind of data that can improve the quality and speed of decision-making.

 Right information for the right people

-Modern information systems can help in solving both direct and easy questions, as well as extremely large and complex questions, if the company manages to deploy the systems and practices in a way in which information is produced and updated according to agreed rules.
-However, many potential benefits of information systems are already wasted when producing the information if the users are not able to produce accurate information.
+Modern information systems can help in solving both direct and easy questions, as well as extremely large and complex questions, if the company manages to deploy systems and practices in a way that ensures information is produced and updated according to agreed rules.
+However, information systems are only useful if supplied with accurate information.

-How the information is displayed to the users also matters.
-Much like a car’s dashboard, a dashboard built onto the information systems summarises information that is relevant to the user from different sources and displays in a format that is easy to interpret.
+How information is displayed also matters.
+Much like a car’s dashboard, an HR dashboard summarises and displays relevant information in an easy to interpret way.
 The dashboard allows the user to quickly see the metrics and tasks that require attention.

-The dashboard should display things that users want to perform, monitor and manage actively whether they are related to sales, atmosphere, workplace safety or any other factors contributing to the organisation’s success.
+The dashboard should display things that users want to actively perform, monitor and manage, whether they are related to sales, atmosphere, workplace safety, or any other factors contributing to the organisation’s success.